graphology/graphology/src/metrics/README.md

 // To compute centrality for every edge: const centralities = edgeBetweennessCentrality(graph);

-// To directly map the result onto nodes' attributes (`edgeBetweennessCentrality`): edgeBetweennessCentrality.assign(graph);
+// To directly map the result onto edges' attributes (`edgeBetweennessCentrality`): edgeBetweennessCentrality.assign(graph);

 // To directly map the result onto a custom attribute: